 The linebacker position is the most inexperienced on the team, which bodes well for the rest of the defense as a whole.
 Three starters return on the defensive line, led by 6-foot-5, 340-pound tackle Anthony Rush.
 The road grader tallied nine tackles for a loss last year and added an interception at the line as well.

 Rush will ease the pressure on a secondary that finished second in CUSA in pass defense a year ago.
 Replacing strong safety Jordan Petty won’t go unnoticed, but the mostly intact unit should pick up right where they left off.
 UAB never allowed more than 270 passing yards in any game last season and had a five game stretch in which they registered eight interceptions.

-ScheduleBecome a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+ScheduleJoin The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.